theironcook/Kojak/README.md

 ####Dependencies
 The core of Kojak has no external dependencies.
 I've worked hard to avoid using any other libraries so that the tool is light weight and easy to use.
-You need a modern browser such as Chrome, Firefox or IE 9.0+.
+You need a modern browser such as Chrome, Firefox or IE 10+ (It works OK on IE 9).
 If you want to profile ajax network requests you will need to include jQuery.

 <br>